-Appendix A - List of Changes from the Proposed Rule Change to Amendment No. 3
+List of Changes from the Proposed Rule Change to Amendment No. 4

-On January 16, 2004, NASD filed a proposed rule change with the Securities and Exchange Commission (SEC) to revise the industry portion of the NASD Code of Arbitration Procedure.1 NASD filed Amendment No. 1 and Amendment No. 2 to the proposed rule change on February 26, 2004, and January 3, 2005, respectively.
-Based on discussions with SEC staff on March 9 and April 1, 2005, NASD has agreed to file Amendment No. 3 to the proposed rule change.
-Due to the number of changes being made to the initial filing, Amendment No. 3 supersedes and replaces the proposed rule change in its entirety.
-This document lists the changes made by the amendments to the proposed rule change.2
+On January 16, 2004, NASD filed a proposed rule change with the Securities and Exchange Commission (SEC) to revise the industry portion of the NASD Code of Arbitration Procedure.1 NASD filed Amendment No. 1 to the proposed rule change on February 26, 2004.
+NASD again amended the proposed rule change on January 3, 2005.
+On April 8, 2005, NASD filed Amendment No. 3 to the proposed rule change.
+Based on discussions with SEC staff in May 2005, NASD has agreed to file Amendment No. 4 to the proposed rule change.2 Due to the number of changes being made to the initial filing, Amendment No. 4 supersedes and replaces the proposed rule change in its entirety.
+This document lists the changes made by the amendments to the proposed rule change.3